-Because these two noble grapes have a prodigious ability to assimilate the characteristics of the land, or terroir, where they’re cultivated, Burgundians have created a sophisticated system of appellations to precisely indicate the geological, climatic, and cultural significance of their many different Chardonnays and Pinot Noirs.
-The styles of these wines can shift dramatically between different villages, and even among wines made with grapes from the same vineyard, or climat, as they’re called in Burgundy.
+Because these two noble grapes have a prodigious ability to assimilate the characteristics of the land—or terroir—where they’re cultivated, wines produced from them are often referred to as terroir wines.
+The styles of these wines can shift dramatically between different villages, and even among wines made with grapes from the same vineyard.

 STAY IN THE KNOW